-There are various other fees collected under Fees and Licenses such as the certification and registration of MBE and WBE Vendors in Contract Compliance; fees related to the issuance of liquor licenses; and fees on FOIA requests from the County Assessor.
-FY2024 estimate for these fees is \$0.4 million.
+There are various other fees collected under Fees and Licenses such as the certification and registration of MBE and WBE Vendors in Contract Compliance and fees related to the issuance of liquor licenses.
+The FY2024 estimate for these fees is \$0.4 million.